Ellen West: Existential psychology and humanistic psychology

 Ludwig Binswanger first diagnosed Ellen West using existential analysis.
 Using this school of thought showed that Ellen had bulimia nervosa and dreaded gaining weight.
 Existential analysis suggested that it is necessary to understand people in a deeper, more philosophical way rather than a strictly scientific way.
 The psychologist Rollo May exemplified this notion when he said that "Man is the being who can be conscious of, and therefore responsible for, his existence."
 In the arena of existential psychology, Binswanger concluded that her bulimia was the expression of an existential vacuum to fill up her needs.
 Binswanger thought that the initial diagnosis of manic-depressive psychosis was wrong because of a lack of manic phases.
 Also, her symptoms could be explained as normal rather than pathological, and Ellen West could be diagnosed with schizophrenia.
 Finally, in the view of therapeutic nihilism, Binswanger let her leave the Kreuzlingen clinic, and she later died because of drug overdose, with her husband Karl present and consenting.
 She legally protected him writing that he did not know what she was going to do.
 Carl Rogers, a humanistic psychologist who already in 1961 wrote a book in which dealt with Ellen West's case, felt upset that she was regarded as an object by Binswanger and suggested that she would be better if treated with client-centered therapy.
 Rogers also thought that her history was not pathological and she was an active girl.
 After breaking off her engagement because of disagreement with her parents, Ellen West experienced the estrangement of man from herself.
 It led her to lose a sense of belief about her experiences.
 To fit herself to other people's opinion, she lost weight and developed a dread of gaining weight.
 Binswanger diagnosed her with schizophrenia and he was pessimistic about her condition, fearing she would die by suicide after leaving the clinic; Rogers thought that this kind of thought made Ellen think herself disordered.
 Rogers suggested that if she opened her mind to her own experiences and accepted them, she could communicate with herself and it would lead her to developing better relationships with others.

 In popular culture

 Ellen West's life influenced poet Frank Bidart to write a Persona poem entitled "Ellen West."
-Decades later, Bidart also wrote a follow up poem entitled "Writing 'Ellen West,'" which, in contrast to the first poem, speaks directly on the poets experiences with West's story and its impact on him.
+Decades later, Bidart also wrote a follow-up poem entitled "Writing 'Ellen West,'" which, in contrast to the first poem, speaks directly on the poet's experiences with West's story and its impact on him.

 The composer Ricky Ian Gordon composed an opera based on the Bidart poem.
 It was first staged at Opera Saratoga in 2019.

 Alternative rock band Throwing Muses recorded a song called "Ellen West" on their 1991 album The Real Ramona.

 Ellen West is mentioned in "What I Loved: A Novel" by Siri Hustvedt as a case study in a book about eating disorders published by Violet, a character in the novel.

 The Italian poet Simone Consorti dedicated to Ellen West his homonymous short poem "Ellen".